Donate Contact

 Back to top

-Healthy After School Snack Guide Nutrition guidelines for snacks served in after school programs can get a bit confusing.
-CANFIT has done the work for you to make it easier to serve healthy snacks in your after school program.
+Healthy After School Snack and Meal Guide (Revised March 2014) This new afterschool snack and meal guide, revised March 2014, includes information on the federal after school meal program.
+Nutrition guidelines for snacks and meals served in after school programs can get a bit confusing.
+CANFIT has done the work for you to make it easier to serve healthy snacks and meals in your after school program.
 The guide has menus using foods that can be easily obtained at convenience stores and that fall within the federal reimbursement rate budget.
-(Please note that the CACFP and NSLP rates have increased to $.74 per snack effective June 2009 - June 2010.)
+(Please note that the CACFP and NSLP rates have increased to $.80 per snack/$3.16 per meal effective June 2013 - June 2014.)
 The guide also contains two-week sample cycle menus, a Costco shopping list and 26 healthy snack recipes!

 Back to top